 As long as the customer stays to witness the destruction being performed, then it could be considered NAID AAA Certified.
 However, if the customer leaves and is unable to witness the destruction, the service is not considered NAID AAA Certified and the customer must be notified in writing of such.

 Can I use my mobile truck inside to offer NAID AAA Certified Plant-Based Destruction?

 Yes.
 To do so, please submit the form, Provisional Exception Request for the use of Mobile Destruction Equipment in a Plant-based Operation.
-The exception request will be forwarded to the Certification Review Board for approval.
+The exception request will be forwarded to the Member Resolution Council for approval.
 If approved, you will be required to undergo an audit for this operation.

 Do I need 90 days of CCTV recordings to become NAID AAA Certified?